Cloven/ansible/limits.d/README.md

 ## Manages

 - Role only works on RedHat based systems
-- Places intermdix.conf in /etc/secuirty/limits.d
+- Places custom.conf in /etc/secuirty/limits.d
 - Ensure the privileges are correct on /etc/security/limits.d and intermedix.conf

 ## Role Dependencies